 A Wolf In Sheep’s Clothing

-Fruit juice labelled as “100% Pure” or “Not from Concentrate” may still be subject to unlisted additives, due to manufacturing processes that remove flavor.
-Flavor is then re-added as “natural flavors” or ethyl butyrate, which may contain allergens or sugars.
-At best you may be buying re-flavored juice, with the worst being colored, sugar water free of nutritional value.
+Fruit juice labelled as “100% Pure” or “Not from Concentrate” may still be subject to unlisted additives, due to manufacturing processes that remove flavour.
+Flavour is then re-added as “natural flavours” or ethyl butyrate, which may contain allergens or sugars.
+At best you may be buying re-flavoured juice, with the worst being coloured, sugar water free of nutritional value.